wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

     The WIS2 Training Broker is a test broker that is used for training purposes and may not publish data all the time.

-    During the in-person training sessions, the local training will publish data to the WIS2 Training Broker for you to download.
+    During the in-person training sessions, the local trainer will ensure the WIS2 Training Broker will publish data for you to download.

     If you are doing this exercise outside of a training session, you may not see any data being downloaded.